mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

 As readers of this blog already know, SpiderMonkey has several tiers of execution for JavaScript and WebAssembly code.
 The highest tier is known as Ion, an optimizing SSA compiler that takes the most time to compile but produces the highest-quality output.

-If you don't know what SSA means, you are not alone.
-The internals of the Ion compiler are a mystery to most.
-At some point, your JavaScript gets turned into highly-efficient machine code, but there is no easy way to view the transformations it goes through along the way.
-Of course, _we_ have long had tools to show us this process, since we have to do our jobs over here, but until this point our tools have been fairly primitive.

-Since 2011 we have used a tool called [iongraph](https://github.com/sstangl/iongraph), built by Sean Stangl.
+Working with Ion frequently requires us to visualize and debug the SSA graph.
+Since 2011 we have used a tool for this purpose called [iongraph](https://github.com/sstangl/iongraph), built by Sean Stangl.
 It is a simple Python script that takes a JSON dump of our compiler graphs and uses Graphviz to produce a PDF.
 It is perfectly adequate, and very much the status quo for compiler authors, but unfortunately the Graphviz output has many problems that make our work tedious and frustrating.

 The first problem is that the Graphviz output rarely bears any resemblance to the source code that produced it.
 Graphviz will place nodes wherever it feels will minimize error, resulting in a graph that snakes left and right seemingly at random.
 There is no visual intuition for how deeply nested a block of code is, nor is it easy to determine which blocks are inside or outside of loops.
 Consider the following function, and its Graphviz graph: